hapax/hapax.github.io/assets/mindjam.md

 moment of experience itself.
 According to brainjam, each point in time becomes an eternity, and life an experiential preserve made up of these points.
-Instead of mere *amor fati*, a love of the collection if you will, the whole slug of life in Minkowski space, brainjam promotes "brainjamor" (if you'll excuse the pun), a love of each moment.
+*Amor fati* is a love of the collection if you will, the whole four-dimensional slug of a life in Minkowski space.
+In contrast, brainjam promotes "brainjamor" (if you'll excuse the pun), a love of each moment as well as the whole.

 With eternal recurrence, you might view mindlessly trawling Facebook as a mere bump in the road on the way to a full and